For those who want variety, but in an accessible way.

 Also general pop radio, but slightly more exotic

-- [Listen] Alternative Radio is an amateur station (Radionomy) playing a mix of many kinds of guitar music and black music.
+- [Stream] Alternative Radio is an amateur station playing a mix of many kinds of guitar music and black music.
 The station is entirely non-stop.
 Heritage: France.